axiomzen/Look-Alike/coffee/kdtree.coffee.md

           else
             _helper node.right, depth + 1

- - If the BPQ is not full yet **or** if the distance between current point and subject along the current dimension is less than the largest distance in our BPQ.
-Normalize if necessary.
+ - Calculate the distance between the current node and the subject along the current dimension.
+Normalize and apply weights if necessary.

           if options.normalize
             attr_dist = Math.abs(node.val[key] - subject[key]) / @stdv[key]
           else
             attr_dist = Math.abs(node.val[key] - subject[key])

+          if options.weights
+            attr_dist *= options.weights[key]

+ - If the BPQ is not full yet **or** if the distance between current point and subject along the current dimension is less than the largest distance in our BPQ.

           if options.k > Q.getSize() or attr_dist < Q.getMaxPriority()